jess/brownwebdesign/app/posts/2014-03-24-000000-reformatting-with-vim.markdown

 If you're using markdown a lot with vim, you may have run into an issue with formatting.
-After you type a paragraph, then go back to edit, the auto softwrap that happens, get's off when you add or delete text.
+After you type a paragraph, then go back to edit, the auto softwrap that happens, gets off when you add or delete text.

 This used to drive me nuts, until I found a simple fix. `gq` will reformat the line and reset the wrapping.
 Most of the time, you'll need